techidaily/site-video-creation-software/source/_posts/top-video-editing-apps-for-pc-gopro-quik-and-more-for-2024.md

 In this article, we will do a brief review of the GoPro Quik Desktop app.
 We will take a look at its features.
 We will discuss its benefits and drawbacks.
 In the end, we will provide you with our opinion on whether this app is worth your time and efforts or not.
 So, if you want to know about GoPro Quik in-depth, make sure you read the full article.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://youtube-lab.techidaily.com/024-approved-exploring-income-derived-from-each-watch-on-video-platforms/"><u>[New] 2024 Approved  Exploring Income Derived From Each Watch on Video Platforms</u></a></li>
-<li><a href="https://some-techniques.techidaily.com/updated-in-depth-tutorial-enhancing-meeting-experience-in-zoom-win10/"><u>[Updated] In-Depth Tutorial  Enhancing Meeting Experience in Zoom (Win10)</u></a></li>
-<li><a href="https://facebook-record-videos.techidaily.com/updated-mobile-sound-library-explore-the-best-free-downloader-apps-for-youtube/"><u>[Updated] Mobile Sound Library  Explore the Best Free Downloader Apps for YouTube</u></a></li>
-<li><a href="https://some-skills.techidaily.com/updated-tailoring-soundtracks-the-art-of-editing-in-garageband/"><u>[Updated] Tailoring Soundtracks  The Art of Editing in GarageBand</u></a></li>
-<li><a href="https://some-techniques.techidaily.com/2024-approved-guide-to-the-prime-10-websites-for-photo-acquisition-without-expense/"><u>2024 Approved  Guide to the Prime 10 Websites for Photo Acquisition Without Expense</u></a></li>
-<li><a href="https://extra-lessons.techidaily.com/enhanced-visuals-projector-vs-tv-for-ultimate-4k-viewing/"><u>Enhanced Visuals  Projector Vs TV for Ultimate 4K Viewing</u></a></li>
-<li><a href="https://bypass-frp.techidaily.com/in-2024-hassle-free-ways-to-remove-frp-lock-on-itel-p55pluswithwithout-a-pc-by-drfone-android/"><u>In 2024, Hassle-Free Ways to Remove FRP Lock on Itel P55+with/without a PC</u></a></li>
-<li><a href="https://screen-mirror.techidaily.com/in-2024-how-to-cast-infinix-gt-10-pro-to-computer-for-iphone-and-android-drfone-by-drfone-android/"><u>In 2024, How to Cast Infinix GT 10 Pro to Computer for iPhone and Android? | Dr.fone</u></a></li>
-<li><a href="https://tiktok-videos.techidaily.com/inspirational-vloggers-amongst-tiktoks-elite/"><u>Inspirational Vloggers Amongst TikTok's Elite</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-2024-approved-steady-as-a-rock-how-to-stabilize-your-videos-in-after-effects/"><u>New 2024 Approved Steady as a Rock How to Stabilize Your Videos in After Effects</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-2024-approved-steady-shots-ahead-the-best-free-online-video-stabilizers/"><u>New 2024 Approved Steady Shots Ahead The Best Free Online Video Stabilizers</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-2024-approved-steady-shots-the-best-free-video-stabilization-software/"><u>New 2024 Approved Steady Shots The Best Free Video Stabilization Software</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-stay-active-with-these-top-rated-motion-tracking-apps/"><u>New In 2024, Stay Active with These Top-Rated Motion Tracking Apps</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-steady-shots-the-best-free-online-video-stabilizers-reviewed/"><u>New In 2024, Steady Shots The Best Free Online Video Stabilizers Reviewed</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-stop-motion-animation-101-a-beginners-guide-to-software-and-techniques/"><u>New In 2024, Stop Motion Animation 101 A Beginners Guide to Software and Techniques</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-stand-out-on-linkedin-learn-to-create-eye-catching-video-thumbnails-for-2024/"><u>New Stand Out on LinkedIn Learn to Create Eye-Catching Video Thumbnails for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-start-recording-your-games-today-3-easy-steps-for-2024/"><u>New Start Recording Your Games Today 3 Easy Steps for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-stay-ahead-of-the-curve-the-latest-social-media-aspect-ratio-trends-for-2024/"><u>New Stay Ahead of the Curve The Latest Social Media Aspect Ratio Trends for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-steady-as-a-rock-mastering-video-stabilization-in-ae-for-2024/"><u>New Steady as a Rock Mastering Video Stabilization in AE for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-steady-footing-best-video-stabilization-apps-for-iphone-and-android-for-2024/"><u>New Steady Footing Best Video Stabilization Apps for iPhone and Android for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-stop-motion-for-beginners-a-comprehensive-guide-to-getting-started-for-2024/"><u>New Stop Motion for Beginners A Comprehensive Guide to Getting Started for 2024</u></a></li>
-<li><a href="https://techidaily.com/reset-pattern-lock-tutorial-for-galaxy-a34-5g-by-drfone-android-unlock-android-unlock/"><u>Reset pattern lock Tutorial for Galaxy A34 5G</u></a></li>
-<li><a href="https://video-ai-editor.techidaily.com/say-goodbye-to-wmm-top-rated-video-editing-alternatives-for-2024/"><u>Say Goodbye to WMM Top-Rated Video Editing Alternatives for 2024</u></a></li>
-<li><a href="https://sim-unlock.techidaily.com/sim-unlock-samsung-galaxy-a15-5g-phones-without-code-2-ways-to-remove-android-sim-lock-by-drfone-android/"><u>Sim Unlock Samsung Galaxy A15 5G Phones without Code 2 Ways to Remove Android Sim Lock</u></a></li>
-<li><a href="https://techidaily.com/the-way-to-recover-deleted-contacts-on-spark-20-proplus-without-backup-by-fonelab-android-recover-contacts/"><u>The way to recover deleted contacts on Spark 20 Pro+ without backup.</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-2024-approved-steady-as-a-rock-stabilizing-shaky-videos-with-adobe-premiere-pro/"><u>Updated 2024 Approved Steady as a Rock Stabilizing Shaky Videos with Adobe Premiere Pro</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-2024-approved-steady-shots-guaranteed-the-best-video-stabilization-apps/"><u>Updated 2024 Approved Steady Shots Guaranteed The Best Video Stabilization Apps</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-2024-approved-stop-motion-animation-101-a-beginners-guide-to-software-and-techniques/"><u>Updated 2024 Approved Stop Motion Animation 101 A Beginners Guide to Software and Techniques</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-2024-approved-stop-motion-essentials-a-step-by-step-guide-to-choosing-the-right-tool/"><u>Updated 2024 Approved Stop Motion Essentials A Step-by-Step Guide to Choosing the Right Tool</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-2024-approved-stop-motion-for-dummies-a-friendly-guide-for-beginners/"><u>Updated 2024 Approved Stop Motion for Dummies A Friendly Guide for Beginners</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-2024-approved-stop-motion-in-the-cloud-era-a-comprehensive-software-roundup/"><u>Updated 2024 Approved Stop Motion in the Cloud Era A Comprehensive Software Roundup</u></a></li>
-<li><a href="https://ai-voice.techidaily.com/updated-2024-approved-top-5-tiktok-voice-generators-you-should-try/"><u>Updated 2024 Approved Top 5 TikTok Voice Generators You Should Try</u></a></li>
-<li><a href="https://ai-voice-clone.techidaily.com/updated-2024-approved-what-is-an-ai-editor-wondershare-virbo-glossary/"><u>Updated 2024 Approved What Is an AI Editor? | Wondershare Virbo Glossary</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-in-2024-start-here-user-friendly-video-editing-tools/"><u>Updated In 2024, Start Here User-Friendly Video Editing Tools</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-in-2024-start-recording-your-games-today-3-easy-steps/"><u>Updated In 2024, Start Recording Your Games Today 3 Easy Steps</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-in-2024-steady-as-a-rock-mastering-video-stabilization-in-ae/"><u>Updated In 2024, Steady as a Rock Mastering Video Stabilization in AE</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-in-2024-steady-shot-best-video-stabilization-software/"><u>Updated In 2024, Steady Shot Best Video Stabilization Software</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-in-2024-stock-up-free-commercial-image-resources-you-need/"><u>Updated In 2024, Stock Up Free Commercial Image Resources You Need</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-in-2024-stock-up-on-free-images-commercial-use-made-easy/"><u>Updated In 2024, Stock Up on Free Images Commercial Use Made Easy</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-in-2024-stop-motion-basics-a-friendly-guide-for-first-timers/"><u>Updated In 2024, Stop Motion Basics A Friendly Guide for First-Timers</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-in-2024-stop-motion-essentials-a-step-by-step-guide-to-choosing-the-right-tool/"><u>Updated In 2024, Stop Motion Essentials A Step-by-Step Guide to Choosing the Right Tool</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-in-2024-stop-motion-in-the-cloud-era-software-strategies-and-success-stories/"><u>Updated In 2024, Stop Motion in the Cloud Era Software, Strategies, and Success Stories</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/updated-rotate-mov-videos-for-free-best-solutions/"><u>Updated Rotate MOV Videos for Free Best Solutions</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-stay-up-to-date-with-the-latest-movie-trailers-top-ios-apps-for-2024/"><u>Updated Stay Up-to-Date with the Latest Movie Trailers Top iOS Apps for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-steady-as-a-rock-how-to-stabilize-your-video-in-fcpx-for-2024/"><u>Updated Steady as a Rock How to Stabilize Your Video in FCPX for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-step-by-step-the-top-10-video-players-for-frame-by-frame-analysis-for-2024/"><u>Updated Step-by-Step The Top 10 Video Players for Frame-by-Frame Analysis for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-stop-motion-animation-in-the-cloud-what-you-need-to-know-how-to-do-it-and-alternative-solutions-for-2024/"><u>Updated Stop Motion Animation in the Cloud What You Need to Know, How to Do It, and Alternative Solutions for 2024</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/updated-stop-motion-for-beginners-a-comprehensive-guide-and-alternatives-for-2024/"><u>Updated Stop Motion for Beginners A Comprehensive Guide and Alternatives for 2024</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"